Sendle parcel sizes and weights

 When booking a shipment with Sendle, we recommend you measure and weigh your parcels to create a 'custom size', then save them to our 'saved sizes' – this will give you the best price.

 Another convenient way to book a delivery is to use Sendle's common sizes to slot your shipment into.
 Think of each as a size ceiling that your parcel must fit under to qualify.
-Using weight and volume, you can easily find the parcel size that’s right for your shipment.

 You need to choose a size that is under both the weight and volume limit.
 Make sure you include your outer packaging when calculating the size!